nir9/welcome/README.md

 - [Link to my .vimrc file](https://gist.github.com/nir9/3c59b8b5112484974e1f0541198388bd)

-I use Windows as my primary OS and Linux using WSL
+I use Windows as my primary OS and Linux using WSL (or sometimes through Dockers)

 On Windows I use [LightWM](https://github.com/nir9/lightwm) which is a WIP open source tiling window manager I am working on.